barbierincones/Python-Beginner-Programming-Exercises/exercises/05-User-Inputed-Values/README.es.md

 # 💡 Sugerencia

-Puedes buscar "how to add number to a python variable"
+Puedes buscar "how to add number to a python variable".